 National Motorway Awareness Course (NMAC)

-Please note if you believe yourself not guilty of the alleged offence you should carefully consider whether to accept a course offer and instead elect a court hearing to challenge the evidence.
+If you believe you are not guilty of the alleged offence you should carefully consider whether to accept a course offer or to challenge the evidence in court.

 Conditions of the Course Offer